-What is a line of credit and when to use one
+What’s a line of credit and when should I use one?

 A personal line of credit is a revolving loan, which means you can pull funds from it whenever you want and repay the principal at any time.
-Interest-only payments on any borrowed funds are required on the last day of the month.
-A line of credit is attached to a deposit account and is a low-cost borrowing option.
-After you repay them, you’ll be able to use those funds again as often as you like.
+A line of credit is attached to a deposit account and is a lower-cost borrowing option than a credit card, for example.
+Payments on lines of credit may vary between financial institutions.
+At ATB, interest-only payments on any borrowed funds are required on the last day of the month.
+After you repay funds, you’ll be able to use those funds again as often as you like.

 Interest and making payments

-You can either make manual payments or set up automatic payments from your deposit account.
-The account you make payments from can’t be the same account linked to your line of credit.
-This is because you can’t use available funds on your line of credit to make interest payments.
+You have the option to make manual payments or set up automatic payments from your deposit account.
+The account you make payments from can’t be the same account linked to your line of credit, because you can’t use available funds on your line of credit to make interest payments.

 What makes a line of credit different from a loan or a credit card?